 - A. Notice All public hearings conducted by the Council shall be in accordance with the provisions of Chapter 42-35 of the General Laws entitled, "Administrative Procedures". - 1.
 Unless otherwise provided for in these Rules, the Council shall provide at least a twenty (20) day notice of a public hearing. - 2.
 Notice of a public hearing will contain a statement of either the terms or substance of the action or description of the issues, the time of hearing, and the place of the hearing.
 The notice shall also state the particular manner in which interested persons may present their views. - 3.
-This notice shall either: - be placed in a newspaper or papers of general circulation; or - posted on the Division of Planning website and the Secretary of State website. - 4.
-Notice shall be provided to interested parties that have requested that their names and addresses be placed on a mailing list which shall be maintained by the Division of Planning. - 5.
-The material on which the hearing is to be held shall be available for public review during normal business hours in the office of the Division of Planning from the date notice of the hearing is given to the date of the hearing. - 6.
-Any notice of a public hearing may be withdrawn in the same manner in which it was posted and by mailing written notice to all those requesting that their names be entered on the mailing list to receive notice of public hearings. - B. Times and Locations Public hearings may be scheduled as part of regular or special Council meetings or at other times as directed by the Council.
-When appropriate, a public hearing shall be held in the general area particularly affected by the action or document under consideration. - C. Governing Rules Hearings required by law or executive order shall be conducted in accordance with the Administrative

-- 42-35 of the General Laws, and these rules and regulations.
+Notice shall be posted on the Division of Statewide Planning website and the Secretary of State website.

+- 4. Notice shall be provided to interested parties who have requested that their names and e-mail or physical addresses be placed on a mailing list which shall be maintained by the Division of Statewide Planning. - 5.
+The material on which the hearing is to be held shall be available for public review during normal business hours in the office of the Division of Statewide Planning from the date notice of the hearing is given to the date of the hearing. - 6.
+Any notice of a public hearing may be withdrawn in the same manner in which it was posted and mailed or otherwise provided. - B. Times and Locations Public hearings may be scheduled as part of regular or special Council meetings or at other times as directed by the Council.
+When appropriate, a public hearing shall be held in the general area particularly affected by the action or document under consideration. - C. Governing Rules Hearings required by law or executive order shall be conducted in accordance with the Administrative Procedures Act, Chapter 42-35 of the General Laws, and these rules and regulations.
 Where no hearing is required by law or executive order, the Chair may nevertheless in his/her discretion conduct informal hearings or investigations in such manner and according to such procedures as he/she may deem appropriate. - D. The Council may designate any person to serve as the presiding official for a public hearing.
 All statements, comments, and or questions, whether written or oral, must be directed to the Chair of the Council or presiding official of the public hearing. - E. Rules of Evidence Irrelevant, immaterial, or unduly repetitious evidence shall be excluded by the Chair.
 Documentary evidence may be accepted in copy form.
 Any challenge to the accuracy or reliability of the copy shall be brought to the attention of the Chair.
-Notice can be taken of judicially cognizable facts as well as facts of generally recognized technical or scientific facts within the agency's specialized knowledge but parties must be notified of such actions.
-All statements, comments, and questions whether written or oral, must be directed to the Chair.

-1.1.11 Annual Work Program
+Notice can be taken of judicially cognizable facts as well as generally recognized technical or scientific facts within the agency's specialized knowledge, but parties must be notified of such actions.
+All statements, comments, and questions whether written or oral, must be directed to the Chair. - 1.1.11 Annual Work Program

-A. The Unified Planning Work Program as provided by Section 1.5.3 entitled, "Unified Planning Work Program" shall constitute the Annual Work Program.
+A. The Unified Planning Work Program, as provided by Section 1.5.3 entitled, "Unified Planning Work Program", shall constitute the Annual Work Program.
 As provided by subsection 42-11-10(f)(3) of the General Laws, the Council shall review and provide comments on the proposed work program and its financing to the Director of Administration.